Hvalsey Church: Architecture

 It was built from granite fieldstones.
 The stones are carefully laid and fitted.
 Some of the stones weigh between 4 and 5 tonnes, and some even more.
 Mortar was also used, but it is not known if it was used between the stones or only as plaster on the outside walls.
 The mortar was made from crushed shells so the church would have been white when built.
-Qaqortoq means "the white place", and the modern town of that name at the mouth of the fjord could have got its name by association with the church.
+Qaqortoq means "the white place", and the modern town of that name at the mouth of the fjord could have gotten its name by association with the church.

 The walls are approximately 1.5 m thick.
 It is thought that it had a turf-covered wooden roof.
 All doors and windows are constructed using lintels, except for one window in the eastern gable, which had an arch.
 The window openings are wider on the inside, a detail not found in Icelandic churches, but well known in early churches in Britain which may have been the source of this building type.

 Thanks to the good construction quality, Hvalsey Church has resisted the elements better than other Norse structures in Greenland.
 Nevertheless, it has partly collapsed, mainly because it was built over a graveyard.
 Graves were not removed before the construction and this caused the sinking of the foundation.